 - Early Career (FS)

 Past your student days?
-The Early Career program is a series of workshop-style sessions intended to help guide early-career researchers within the first five years of a permanent position in navigating a successful career path.
+The Early Career program is a two half-day series of workshop-style sessions intended to help guide early-career researchers within the first five years of a permanent position in navigating a successful career path.